-The Town shall continue to require "proportionate fair-share mitigation for transportation facilities" consistent with §163.3180(16), Fla.
+The Town will shall continue to require For those projects that cannot meet the concurrency requirement for transportation, the Town's land development regulations include provisions for the use of "proportionate fair-share mitigation for transportation facilities" consistent with Section §163.3180(16), Florida Statutes Fla.
 Stat.
-Additionally, the regulations shall operate consistently with Palm Beach County's proportionate fair-share regulations for those projects that cannot meet the concurrency requirement for transportation.
+Additionally, the regulations shall operate in a consistent manner consistently with Palm Beach County's proportionate fair-share regulations for those projects that cannot meet the concurrency requirement for transportation.

-The Town shall require as part of its concurrency management system that all transportation facilities be in place before the final inspection approval of a development permit.
+The Town shall require, As as part of the Town's its concurrency management system, Town shall require that all transportation facilities be in place prior to before the final inspection approval of a development permit.